ysndr/MSc-Thesis/chapter/background.md

 #### Nickel AST

-Nickel's syntax tree is a single sum type, i.e. an enumeration of node types.
+Nickel's syntax tree is a single sum type, i.e., an enumeration of node types.
 Each enumeration variant may refer to child nodes, representing a branch or hold terminal values in which case it is considered a leaf of the tree.
 Additionally, tree nodes hold information about their position in the underlying code.